The WW Teaching Fellowships

 Woodrow Wilson Teaching Fellowship Partner Universities

-The Woodrow Wilson Teaching Fellowship has partnered with twenty-eight universities across Indiana, Michigan, Ohio, New Jersey, and Georgia to prepare over a thousand STEM teachers since 2008.
-Now recruiting only in Georgia, there are two partner universities to which candidates can apply.
+The Woodrow Wilson Teaching Fellowship has partnered with 31 universities across Georgia, Indiana, Michigan, New Jersey, Ohio, and Pennsylvania to prepare over a thousand STEM teachers since 2008.
+Now recruiting in Pennsylvania, there are three partner universities to which candidates can apply.
 While the program of study varies at each university, all universities offer:

 - • A master’s degree in a science or mathematics teaching area, redesigned in consultation with the Woodrow Wilson Foundation.

 - • A rigorous, clinically-immersive curriculum with the goal of giving Fellows the best possible preparation for advancing student learning in middle- and high-school classrooms.